anandchouksey/MaxValue/README.md

 # MaxValue
-Spring Boot Project demonstrating finding maximum value in a list after series of addition operations.
+Spring Boot Project finding maximum value in a list after series of addition operations.

 ## Requirements
 To run it on your machine you would need the following to be pre-installed: